History of General Motors: South Africa

 General Motors was criticized for its presence in apartheid South Africa.
 The company withdrew after pressure from consumers, stockholders and Leon H. Sullivan.

 It retained a commercial presence, however, in the form of its Opel subsidiary.
-Right Hand Drive Opel and Vauxhall production took place in GM's Uitenhage plants outside Port Elizabeth in the Eastern Cape Province, and does so to this day.
+Right hand drive Opel and Vauxhall production took place in GM's Uitenhage plants outside Port Elizabeth in the Eastern Cape Province, and does so to this day.

 Argentina

 In 1925, General Motors settled down in Argentina and started producing the Double Phaeton standard and the Double Phaeton called "Especial Argentino".
 The production was completed with a sedan model, a roadster and a truck chassis also adaptable to transporting of passengers.
 Sales increased and soon the Oldsmobile, Oakland and Pontiac brands were incorporated into the assembly line; the capacity of the facility was not enough to supply the increasing demand and the building of a new plant was required.
 A new 48,000 m2 plant with a covered area was opened in 1929, and since then the Buick, Marquette, La Salle, Cadillac, Vauxhaul and Opel marques also started to be produced.

 When the Second World War broke out the operations were complicated.
 In 1941, 250,000 Chevrolets were made, but shortage of parts made car production impossible.
 The last Chevrolet left the plant in August, 1942. though in order to avoid total stoppage, the company made electrical and portable refrigerators and car accessories in addition to other items.
 After the war, GM started producing the Oldsmobile and Pontiac lines and later Chevrolet was added.

-Production resumed in 1960 with Chevrolet pickups and shortly thereafter in 1962 it started assembling the first/second generation Chevy II until 1974 as Chevrolet 400, and the early third-generation (1968 model) Nova as the Chevrolet Chevy from late 1969 through 1978, both models overlapping for several years, the Chevy II marketed as a family sedan while the Nova as a sporty alternative.
-Thenceforth several Opel models and Chevrolet pickups are being manufactured.
+Production resumed in 1960 with Chevrolet pickups and shortly thereafter in 1962 it started assembling the first/second generation Chevy II until 1974 as the Chevrolet 400, and the early third-generation (1968 model) Nova as the Chevrolet Chevy from late 1969 through 1978, both models overlapping for several years, the Chevy II marketed as a family sedan while the Nova as a sporty alternative.
+Several Opel models and Chevrolet pickups are being manufactured.